The Global Melbourne project ended in 2020.

 To find out more about the Global Melbourne project, email Reiko or call 03 9534 0670

-This project is funded by the Victorian Government Port Phillip Bay Fund from 2018 to 2020.
+This project was funded by the Victorian Government Port Phillip Bay Fund from 2018 to 2020.